Job Market Paper

-Abstract: How do extreme immigration shocks affect local economies?
-We analyze the United States' Mexican Repatriation of 1930--36 and its impact on housing and construction activity in US cities.
-Using the full-count US Census and hand-collected building permits data, we show that repatriating Mexicans during the Great Depression significantly slowed down city growth.
-Employing an instrumental variable approach that accounts for the endogenous business cycle effects of the Depression, we show that cities with higher Mexican outflow experienced lower growth in commercial and residential real estate activity.
-Specifically, we find negative and significant effects of the Mexican Repatriation on the number and value of building permits, as well as median house value.
-We find no effects in placebo analyses that consider the instrumented outflow of Canadian workers in the same period, confirming historical newspaper evidence that Mexican workers experienced harassment and greater pressure to leave the US during the Depression.
-Our results suggest that repatriations have long-lasting impacts on cultural and social dimensions, but also leave footprints on local economic growth.
+We examine how the repatriation of Mexican immigrants in the US from 1930 to 1936 affected housing and construction in American cities.
+Specifically, we study the United States' Mexican repatriation of the 1930s-a negative, large-scale shock to the Mexican workforce in the US-to quantify the impact of mass deportations on real estate outcomes of US cities.
+Using US Census and hand-collected building permits data, we show that repatriating Mexicans during the Great Depression significantly slowed city growth.
+Employing instruments that account for the effects of the Depression, we show that cities with higher Mexican outflow experienced lower growth in commercial and residential real estate.
+We find significant negative effects on the number and value of building permits, as well as house values and rents.
+Repatriations seem to have a long-lasting impact, leaving a footprint on local economic growth.

 Presentations (*by coauthor; †poster; ‡scheduled): Economic History Society (PhD Thesis Workshop) | AREUEA (2021 National Meeting, ASSA 2021†) | CEA (2021 Annual Meeting) | AEA-ASSA 2020† | UEA (2021 European Meeting, 2020 Annual Meeting) | UPenn (2020 Young Economist Symposium) | PhD-Economics Virtual Seminar | The Economics of Migration Junior Seminar | University of Michigan (2019 H2D2 Research Day) | Midwest Economics Association (2019 Annual Meeting) | AERUS 2019 | UIUC